MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/mainframe-data-replication-azure-tcvision-content.md

 * Encrypt data transfer between RDRS products (mainframe to Azure) with transport layer security (TLS).
 * Use Express Route or site-to-site VPN for private and efficient connection to Azure from an on-premises environment.
 * Authenticate Azure resources with Microsoft Entra ID and manage permissions with role-based access control (RBAC).
-* Use the database services in Azure to support various security options like data encryption at rest (TDE), data encryption in transit (TLS), and data encryption while processing, as in, always encrypted.
+* Use the database services in Azure to support various security options like data encryption at rest (TDE), data encryption in transit (TLS), and data encryption while processing, which is always encrypted.
-* For guidelines about designing secure solutions, see [Azure security documentation](/azure/security).
+* For guidelines about how to design secure solutions, see [Azure security documentation](/azure/security).
 * To find out your security baseline, see [Azure security baseline assessment](/security/benchmark/azure/security-baselines-overview).

 ### Cost optimization